What we play is life.

 – Louis Armstrong

 I believe it’s possible to generate happiness by designing beautiful objects and spaces.
-This has been my primary professional focus since I graduated back in 1999 (wow!) from Architecture school in my native Cali, Colombia, and decided to move to New York City.
+This has been my primary professional focus since I graduated from Architecture school in my native Cali, Colombia, and decided to move to New York City.
 My fearless, cheerful, creative, somehow rebellious yet always authentic personality is reflected in my vibrant and rejuvenating architectural aesthetic.

 Since earning my Architect’s license, I have completed a wide array of institutional projects in the American Northeast as well as overseas, including the Rockland Psychiatric Children’s Hospital in Rockland, New York, and the Bayamón Correctional Medical Center in Puerto Rico.